jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/initials/initials.rst

 =============================================

 1. Open envelope where initials field is located
-2. Click on the initials field
+2. Click the initials field
 3. Initials will be automatically generated from your first and last name specified in your user profile and set in the field (if you already specified your initials before, they will be used)

-.. note:: If you want to edit your initials, you can click on the filled in initials field.
+.. note:: If you want to edit your initials, you can click the filled in initials field.
 Initials drawing window similar to signature drawing window will open.